Tochukz/Angular/State-Management/README.md

 ```
 ng add @ngrx/store-devtools@latest
 ```
+This will install the `@ngrx/store-devtools` package and add the `StoreDevtoolsModule` to the `imports` array of `AppModule`.

-See [store-devtools install](https://ngrx.io/guide/store-devtools/install) for more options
+See [store-devtools install](https://ngrx.io/guide/store-devtools/install) for more installation options flags.